Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

-It turns out that for certain atomic sites, one may translate notions on sheaves of $R$-modules in terms of the above notions in representation theory.
-As the first main result, for atomic topology, we have the following ``translation" from sheaf theory to representation theory:
+Since the category $\C^{\op} \Mod^{\tor}$ of torsion $\C^{\op}$-modules is a Serre subcategory of $\C^{\op} \Mod$, one may define the Serre quotient $\C^{\op} \Mod / \C^{\op} \Mod^{\tor}$.
+It turns out that for atomic sites, one may translate notions on sheaves of $R$-modules in terms of the above notions in representation theory.
+As the first main result, for the atomic topology, we have the following ``translation" from sheaf theory to representation theory:

 More precisely, we have: